Moving to True Blue, Grenada

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in True Blue, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house, depending on your needs and financial situation.
 Next, you should research the area.
 True Blue is a popular area for students attending St. George's University, so if you're a student, you might want to look for housing options near the campus.
 If you're not a student, you might prefer a quieter area.
 Once you have a good idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals in Grenada, such as Airbnb, Vrbo, and Booking.com.
 These platforms allow you to filter results based on your preferences, such as price, location, and type of accommodation.
 In addition to online platforms, you can also contact local real estate agents in Grenada.
 They can provide you with listings that match your criteria and arrange viewings.
 Some reputable real estate agencies in Grenada include Terra Caribbean, Century 21, and RE/MAX Grenada.
 When you find a place you're interested in, make sure to thoroughly inspect it before signing any contracts.
 Check for any signs of damage or disrepair, and ask about any additional costs, such as utilities or maintenance fees.
 Finally, once you've found a place you're happy with, you can proceed with the rental process.
 This usually involves signing a lease agreement and paying a deposit.
 Make sure to read the lease agreement carefully and understand all the terms before signing.
-Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," said one expat in True Blue.
+Remember, finding a place to live can take time, so it's important to start your search well in advance of when you plan to move," explained one expat living in True Blue, Grenada.

 What is a typical expat home or apartment like in True Blue?

 "A typical expat home or apartment in True Blue, is often located in a gated community or a secure complex, providing a safe and comfortable living environment.
 These homes are usually modern and spacious, with open-plan living areas, fully equipped kitchens, and multiple bedrooms and bathrooms.
 They often come furnished, with contemporary furniture and decor, and may include amenities such as air conditioning, high-speed internet, and cable TV.
 Many homes also feature outdoor spaces like balconies or patios, offering stunning views of the surrounding landscapes, including the ocean.
 Some properties may even have private pools or access to shared facilities like a gym or a communal pool.
-The location is also a key feature, with many homes being close to the beach, local shops, restaurants, and the St. George's University, making them convenient for both work and leisure," said one expat in True Blue.
+The location is also a key feature, with many homes being close to the beach, local shops, restaurants, and the St. George's University, making them convenient for both work and leisure," said one expat who made the move to True Blue.

 What is the average cost of housing in True Blue?